feast-dev/community/governance.md

 *   Lazy consensus applies to governance changes, but the proposed changes must be public for at least 7 days instead of 48 hours before they are accepted.
 *   If there is opposition to a change, a vote will be held by maintainers.
 *   All maintainers must be made aware of a vote at least one week before it is held.
 Minimally through the [developer mailing list](https://groups.google.com/g/feast-dev).
 *   Voting requires a super-majority in order to pass a decision, and maintainers do not hold veto power for these votes.
-A majority is defined as at least 60% of votes in favor.
+A super-majority is defined as at least 60% of votes in favor.
 *   The total pool of votes does not include those who abstain from voting.
 *   A quorum is required for voting.
 A quorum is 60% of maintainers.